 90 days, indeterminate

 — The fruit of 'Beefsteak' are large meaty, ribbed and deep scarlet red in color.
-Weights average about twelve ounces.
+Weights vary but average about twelve ounces here on our farm.
 Fairly soft skinned for easy slicing and a great addition to sandwiches.
 'Beefsteak' is a very old standard variety.
 Although it is well-known, it continues to be popular for one reason; it is the classic slicing variety.
 Some seed companies list this as being synonymous with 'Crimson Cushion

 ', but they have separately documented introduction dates and are different enough in characteristics to warrant separate listings.